 How Much Does Plan N Cost?

-This was the least expensive monthly premium out of any standard Medicare Supplement plan in 2018.
+This was the least expensive monthly premium out of any standard Medicare Supplement plan.

 You can compare the average monthly premium of each type of Medigap plan in the chart below.

 * Medigap Plan J was discontinued for new enrollees in 2010.
 Only beneficiaries who enrolled in the plan prior to that time may be currently enrolled in Plan J.